 The flag is the most crucial symbol of any country.
-Since the Middle Ages no battle was ended before the flags were captured, and soldiers would sacrifice their lives for their flags.
-It is one of the most important symbols of statehood and is associated with strong patriotic feelings.
+In the Middle Ages, no battle was ended before the flags were captured, and soldiers would sacrifice their lives for their flags.
+The flag is one of the most important symbols of statehood and is associated with strong patriotic feelings.

-- "Simple, Northern Ireland is in Great Britain, therefore the Union Jack should be flying.
+"Simple: Northern Ireland is in Great Britain; therefore, the Union Jack should be flying.
 If the nationalists don't like it, move to the South."
-Graham, England

-- "The only flag that should be flown in Ireland is the Irish flag.
-For Unionists/loyalists this is one of their last stands.
-This is a manifestation of the dying gasps of the British empire."
-Ciaran Crowley, USA
+"The only flag that should be flown in Ireland is the Irish flag.
+For unionists and loyalists, this is one of their last stands.
+This is a manifestation of the dying gasps of the British Empire."

 The Union Flag

-The Union Flag is commonly known as the Union Jack.
-This flag is comprised of the flags of England, Scotland and Ireland.
-Whereas, the red on white represents England's patron saint, St. George, the white diagonal on blue represents Scotland's St. Andrew and the red diagonal on white, symbolises the Irish patron saint, St. Patrick.
-Apart from being the national flag signifying The United Kingdom of Great Britain and Northern Ireland, the Union Jack is historically associated with the vast British Empire and it has retained an official status in some parts of the Commonwealth.
+The Union Flag, commonly known as the Union Jack, is the only official flag in Northern Ireland.
+This flag is comprised of the flags of England, Scotland, and Northern Ireland.
+Whereas the red on white represents England's patron saint, St George, the white diagonal on blue represents Scotland's St Andrew, and the red diagonal on white symbolises the Irish patron saint, St Patrick.
+Apart from being the national flag signifying The United Kingdom of Great Britain and Northern Ireland, the Union Jack is historically associated with the vast British Empire, and it has retained an official status in some parts of the Commonwealth.

 Tasks and Activities